cmdcolin/cactus/doc/progressive.md

 **Q**: I'm running out of memory, or getting crashes, or very long runtimes in one of the `paf_xxxx` tools (`paf_tile, paf_to_bed` etc.).
 What can I do?

 **A**: This is almost always due to Cactus having found too many pairwise alignments in the all-to-all lastz mapping (blast) phase.
 The only way to get around this is my softmasking the input genomes before running Cactus.
 For most species, this is best done with RepeatMasker.
 We do intend to work on lifting this requirement in the future by making cactus's own repeatmasking more robust.
-As of v2.6.0, Cactus is more tolerant of repetative sequence but the input still needs to be softmasked.
+As of v2.6.0, Cactus is more tolerant of repetitive sequence but the input still needs to be softmasked.

 **Q**: The `--gpu` option isn't working for me.